 - Ombuds Office for Faculty and Staff (for employed graduate students and post-docs, as well as faculty and staff)

 - Title IX (for concerns about discrimination)

-Department sponsored funding is available on a competitive basis to all M.Acc. students.
-Students must have completed one year with the department before applying for an assistantship.
+Department-sponsored funding is available on a competitive basis to all MAcc students.
+In addition, students can apply for a teaching assistantship but should have completed one year (either graduate or undergraduate) with the department before applying.

 Graduate School Resources